smattymatty/mathew-storm-site/writing_content/philosophy/-the-recursive-absurd.md

 Meaningless labor wasn't enough, we had to optimize it.
 Not satisfied with futile tasks, we gamify them.
 The modern condition isn't just that life lacks inherent meaning; it's that we've built systems to manufacture false meaning at scale, then lost the ability to distinguish the manufactured from the real.

 Where Camus's rebel could at least shake his fist at the heavens, we train the machines that train us.
 We cannot properly rebel against our condition because we are simultaneously its victim, its author, and increasingly, its substance.

-### The Metrics of Meaninglessness

-Consider the modern workplace ritual.
-We gather to report what we did yesterday, what we'll do today, what blocks us.
-The ritual itself blocks us for thirty minutes.
-We measure the tracking of productivity.
-We optimize the process of optimizing processes, improving our methods for improvement.

 {~ accordion title="Stiegler on Grammatization" ~}
 Bernard Stiegler called this "grammatization" - the breaking down of continuous experience into discrete, calculable units.
 Writing turned flowing speech into letters.
 Industrial machines turned fluid gestures into mechanical steps.
 Now algorithms turn friendship into "connections," thoughts into "engagement," and life into data points.
 The workplace becomes a spreadsheet of human activity, each cell containing a fragment of what was once whole.